benjymous/annotations/sandman/sandman.28.md

                   Not yet reprinted in any other form

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to morrow@fnal.fnal.gov (Internet) or morrow@fnal.BITNET.
-This material is posted by the editor directly to rec.arts.comics and COMICS-L, and is licensed to appear on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Cover:  Note the four characters in the lower right.
-They are Japanese kanji, and mean:
+They are Chinese and mean:
-	1. "new" (JIS 3F37, 13 strokes, bushi/radical 69)
+	1.  "new"   (xin)
-	2. "life" (JIS 4038, 5 strokes, bushi/radical 100)
+	2. "life"  (sheng)
-	3. "baby"?
-(JIS 3145, 17 strokes, bushi/radical 38)
-	4. "man's legs" (JIS 5139, 2 strokes, bushi/radical 10)

-The third character's identification is a bit doubtful, as another following character is normally required to write "baby".
-On its own, the character as written refers to a musical sharp.
-However, the interpretation is undeniable, and the whole sequence is a hidden reference to events that occur in this issue.
-	They could also be Chinese characters, and the third character might be less ambiguous in that language.
+	3. "baby"  (ying)
+	4. "child" (er)

+The third & fourth character are to be read together to mean "baby", all four characters together mean "newborn" (noun).

 Title:  The phrase "give the devil his due" is a cliche.
 It appears in Cervantes' _Don Quixote_ I.iii.3, but that may not be the original source.